senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

-The difference in this version is that each iteration of the loop is given its own, unique `i` variable defined in a new scope that is also unique to that iteration.
-Just how that works with the afterthought being able to still increment those variables despite them being different can be seen in the implementation.
+The difference in this version, though you can't really tell, is that each iteration of the loop is given its own, unique `i` variable defined in a new scope that is also unique to that iteration.
+Just how that works with the afterthought being able to still increment those variables despite them being different will be made apparent in the implementation.

-The JavaScript implementation of the JavaScript `for` loop using `let`:
+The JavaScript implementation of a JavaScript `for` loop using `let`:

 ```javascript
 // A variable to track the currently active scope as we go through